Community Health Sciences

-Marlon Maus was born and raised in Mexico before coming to the U.S. to pursue an undergraduate degree.
-He attended medical school and residency in Philadelphia.
-Maus is a board-certified ophthalmologist and a DrPH graduate.
-He was formerly at Wills Eye Hospital, Philadelphia, where he was a practicing oculoplastics surgeon and Director of the Residency Program and the Emergency Department.
-Maus has held various positions in national professional organizations, including the American Council of Graduate Medical Education, the American Medical Association, and the American Academy of Ophthalmology.
+Born and raised in Mexico, Marlon Maus ventured to the United States to complete his undergraduate studies before undertaking medical school and residency in Philadelphia.
+As a board-certified ophthalmologist and Doctor of Public Health (DrPH), Marlon has had a storied career, previously serving as an oculoplastics surgeon and Director of the Residency Program and Emergency Department at Wills Eye Hospital, Philadelphia.
+Additionally, he has held prominent roles in national professional organizations such as the American Council of Graduate Medical Education, the American Medical Association, and the American Academy of Ophthalmology.

-He attended the School of Public health, Berkeley, where he obtained an MPH degree and a DrPH degree.
-Maus’ public health research has focused on addressing visual disabilities in migrant populations and the relationship between public health and the built environment and aging.
-He has conducted studies of physical and cognitive enhancing technologies for older adults with Professor Satariano with whom he published a book.
-The WordWalk project is developing mobile technology-based devices to promote healthy aging.
-He is investigating screening for diabetic retinopathy to prevent visual loss and blindness in migrant Mexican populations within Mexican consulates as part of the Health Initiative of the Americas (HIA) program at UC Berkeley.
+After completing a Master of Public Health (MPH) and a DrPH at the School of Public Health, Berkeley, Marlon focused his research on addressing visual disabilities in migrant populations, as well as the interplay between public health, the built environment, and aging.
+Collaborating with Professor Satariano, he conducted studies on physical and cognitive enhancing technologies for older adults, culminating in a jointly authored book.
+Marlon is also involved in the WordWalk project, which is developing mobile technology-based devices to promote healthy aging.
+Furthermore, he is investigating diabetic retinopathy screening to prevent visual loss and blindness in Mexican migrant populations within Mexican consulates, as part of the Health Initiative of the Americas (HIA) program at UC Berkeley.

 - Post-doctorate studies in Aging and Public Health – University of California, Berkeley